espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Impaling Spike.md

 **Success** The target is struck by the spike and takes half damage.

 **Failure** The target is impaled through a leg or another nonvital body part.
-The creature takes full damage and, if it's standing on solid ground, becomes [[Immobilized]].
+The creature takes full damage and, if it's standing on solid ground, becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]].
 It can attempt to [[Escape]] (the DC is your spell DC).
 While it remains impaled, it takes damage from any weakness to cold iron it has at the end of each of its turns.

-**Critical Failure** As failure, but the creature is impaled through a vital organ or its center of mass, taking double damage, and it is [[Off-Guard]] as long as it's impaled.
+**Critical Failure** As failure, but the creature is impaled through a vital organ or its center of mass, taking double damage, and it is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] as long as it's impaled.

 * * *